Skip to content

 6. Heart Rate Monitor

-Of course, the top-of-the-line smartwatches have a great amount of accuracy, but they aren’t as accurate as any chest-worn heart monitors.
 Devices like Apple Watch detect anything unusual with your heart health by identifying low/high heart rates or irregular heart rhythms.
-It only provides you with information but does not provide any inferences as it suggests you visit a medical professional.
+It only provides you with information but does not provide any inferences, as it suggests you visit a medical professional.

 7. Oximetry Sensor

-If there was one medical device found in most households, although deemed essential during very unfortunate times of the pandemic – it is the pulse oximeters.
+If there was one medical device found in most households, although deemed essential during very unfortunate times of the pandemic – it is the pulse oximeter.
 These sensors help you understand the Oxygen concentration in your blood through your smartwatch.

 Hemoglobin is the protein present in your red blood cells that carries oxygen.
 We have something called saturated hemoglobin (full of oxygen) and unsaturated hemoglobin (lack of oxygen; not full).
 Both of them absorb different amounts of red light.

 But, we highly recommend you keep a medically certified pulse oximeter with you as well and not solely rely on the ones provided by a smartwatch, especially in situations that need medical attention.
-Here’s how the SpO2 sensors work in a smartwatch.

 8. Ambient Light Sensor